4 Ways the Search Industry Changed – A Rip Van Winkle Report

 After almost 3 years away, I’m back.
 The world of SEO sure didn’t stand still.
 But beyond the expected search engine updates and technology advances, the industry itself has changed in some fundamental ways.

 My total immersion into all-things-search began in 2008 when Bruce Clay, Inc. hired me as a senior technical writer.
 Working at BCI is an awesome vantage point, and my SEO education and productivity as a writer swelled simultaneously.
 In late 2010 I left and pursued a different love, teaching.
 Then after almost three years, one day the phone rang.
 It was BCI; they had an opening; would I like my old job back?
 I jumped at the chance.
-Suddenly I found myself back in the world of Digital marketing and SEO.
+Suddenly I found myself back in the world of Internet marketing and SEO.

 Playing Rip Van Winkle for nearly three years has given me a unique perspective.
 Not only did it confirm that an English degree is one of the most flexible career preparations ever.
 It also showed how quickly a fast-paced industry fueled by creative people and incredible technology can change.